 The 1999 Florida Legislature created charter technical career centers to promote advances and innovations in workforce preparation and economic development.
 The law authorized the creation of a new school or the conversion of an existing center currently operated by school districts or Florida College System institutions.
 The charter must be approved by the school board or the board of trustees of the college in whose geographic region the center is located.
 A charter technical career center's programs, admission policies, employment practices, operations and all other matters of governance are managed by a board of directors.
 The board of directors of a career center may decide matters relating to the operation of the school, including budgeting and curriculum and operating procedures, subject to the career center's charter.
 The term of an initial charter may not exceed five years.

 Thereafter, the sponsor may renew a charter for a period of up to five years.
 Legislation authorizing charter technical career centers includes the centers' purposes and responsibilities as well as the sponsors' responsibilities.

 Appendix A of this report is a copy of the authorizing statute and Appendix B is a Program Glossary.
 The legislative intent is to provide charter technical career centers with an environment to incorporate non-traditional teaching/learning methods, evaluate these methods and identify which ones are successful.
 Methods that are proven effective can then be incorporated into public non-charter technical career centers' curricula.
-The legislation creates this environment by exempting charter technical career centers from nearly all statutes of the Florida K-20 Education Code see section 1002.34(10), F.S.
-This gives charter technical career centers more local control, reduces response time to local business/industry needs, and decreases state-level involvement in areas such as decision-making, curriculum and assessment development, and instructor hiring policies.
+The legislation creates this environment by exempting charter technical career centers from all statutes of the Florida K-20 Education Code (section 1002.34(10), F.S.) except provisions pertaining to civil rights and to student health, safety and welfare, or as otherwise required by law.
+This gives charter technical career centers more local control, reduces response time to local business/industry needs, and decreases statelevel involvement in areas such as decision-making, curriculum and assessment development, and instructor hiring policies.